-Appendix 2p, to the Executive report, comprises a summary schedule showing the progress made by directorates in achieving their revenue budget savings targets for 2023/24 which total £23,395k.
+Appendix 2p comprises a summary schedule showing the progress made by directorates in achieving their revenue budget savings targets for 2023/24 which total £23,395k.
 As at 31 December 2023 72% of the 2023/24 recurrent savings target has been delivered.
 The full-year forecast predicts that 88% will be achieved by the year-end.
 All of the saving has now been found recurrently.